somhi/jtframe/doc/inputs.md

 Support for 4-way joysticks (instead of 8-way joysticks) is enabled by setting high bit 1 of core_mod.
 See MOD BYTE.

+## DB15 Support

+The DB15 hardware from Antonio Villena can be enabled in the OSD.
+It will replace USB input to the game for players 1P and 2P.
+Controlling the OSD with the DB15 input is not supported.

 ## Autofire

 It is not encouraged to provide a generic autofire option as it alters the gameplay.
 But, for some games that used a spinner (like Heavy Barrel), it helps controlling the character.
 By defining **JTFRAME_AUTOFIRE0** an option will appear on the OSD to enable autofire only for the first button (joystick bit 4).
 The autofire is triggered every 8 frames.